What Causes Excess Dust in a House?

 Researcher’s Findings on What Causes Excessive Dust in a House

-Since some people argue that most of our household dust is made up of human skin particles, some researchers believe this is a long-standing myth, according to BBC Science Focus, who believes this is also not true.
+Since some people argue that most of our household dust is made up of human skin particles, some researchers believe this is a long-standing myth, according to BBC Science Focus, which also believes it is not true.

 Explained that “two-thirds of the dust in your homes come from outside, as dirt tracked on your feet and airborne particles like pollen and soot.